Every product is carefully selected by our editors and experts. If you buy from a link, we may earn a commission. Learn more.

 Best australian whiskey brands starward

-Image: Starward
+Starward Two-Fold | Image: Starward

 4. Starward

-Hailing from Victoria’s New World Whisky Distillery, Starward have been favoured by many for their innovative approach to modern whisky production, eschewing the traditions that bind so many other distillers and producing consistently interesting whisky.
+Hailing from Victoria’s New World Whisky Distillery, Starward has been favoured by many for its innovative approach to modern whisky production, eschewing the traditions that bind so many other distillers and producing consistently interesting whisky.
 Their products are all made from Australian barley, aged in Australian barrels and reflect the terroir with subtlety.
 Finished in Australian wine casks, their Solera drop is one of our favourites and lends itself to a unique, tannic quality.
 It was awarded Gold at the World Whiskies Awards in 2020, more than earning its place on our list of best Australian whiskies.
 If you’re new to the world of whisky, their entry-level two-fold double grain is about as good as whisky gets for under $80 AUD.

 Founder: David Vitale